pnthach95/react-native-root-view-background/CONTRIBUTING.md

 To edit the Objective-C files, open `example/ios/ReactNativeRootViewBackgroundExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @pnthach95/react-native-root-view-background`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `pnthach95reactnativerootviewbackground` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `ex` under `Android`.

 ### Commit message convention